-My top three books on writing — and the key takeaway from each
+My top three books on writing your first novel — and the key takeaway from each

 After my last post, "[Before & After] A comparison of writing — What a difference a year makes!"
 I started thinking about the progress I have made over the last three years, and the steps I have taken to get myself there.